masonweiner/note-taker/README.md

 ## Installation

-Open webpage https://frozen-cove-23998.herokuapp.com/ and click "Get Started".
+Navigate to https://secret-tundra-80470.herokuapp.com/ and click "Get Started".
+Then start adding and saving notes.

 ## Contact